 We mentioned earlier that two indicators of quality for these inexpensive options are foam density and coil count.
 While they’re not necessarily the sole predictors of a bed’s comfort and longevity, they’ll give you a solid clue.
 Plus, this information is easy to find on the manufacturer and retailer websites.

 In general, the higher the density and coil count, the better.

 For memory foam, you’ll want to check if there are multiple layers.
 If so, look for a density of 1.5 to 1.8 on the top layer and something that’s at least 2.5 in the bottom support layer.

 For coil beds, try to find pocketed coils with a count of at least 400.

-There are a lot of choices out there, and it can be overwhelming to decide which one is best, especially when you’re on a tight budget.
-Thankfully, our research has shown us some of the best options to help you find the right bed and sleep comfortably.
+There are a lot of choices out there, and it can be overwhelming to decide which one is right, especially when you’re on a tight budget.
+Thankfully, our research has shown us some of the best mattresses under $200 to help you get a good night rest.